lichengzh/lichengzh.github.io/_pages/about.md

 # About Me
 * I am a Ph.D. candidate in Economics at The University of Texas at Dallas.
-* My research focuses on Macroeconomics and Monetary Economics, Financial Economics.
+* My research focuses on Macro Finance, Monetary Economics, Financial Economics.
 * Email: [lieng.zhang@utdallas.edu](mailto:lieng.zhang@utdallas.edu)